 Each and every year in the Smoky Mountains, for a magical few nights in June, something spectacular happens.
 One of the 19 species of fireflies in our spectacular park, the Photinus carolinus, synchronize their flashing pattern.
 These synchronized fireflies are a true sight to behold and worth attempting to see.
 Read this post to see how your family can get the chance to see this spectacular natural light show.

-For 2020, the lottery to get your chance to see the fireflies opens on April 24, 2020.
-From Friday morning at 8 a.m. until April 28th p.m., you can apply for a pass.
-The NPS states there is no preference given to the order in which they receive the applications and there is a randomized computer drawing for the winners.
+The NPS always states there is no preference given to the order in which they receive the applications and there is a randomized computer drawing for the winners.
 The link to apply for the lottery during this time can be found at The Firefly Event Page.
 Please note, the link for the lottery is not visible because it is not yet open.

 There is a $1 cost to enter the lottery system.
 If you’re successful at winning a spot, you’ll be charged $24 for the reservation fee and be given a parking pass.
 This registration fee helps pay for viewing supplies, additional personnel to cover the event, and the management of the Visitor Center and Elkmont area during the event.

-Results of the lottery will be announced May 7th, 2020.
-All applicants will receive a notice, regardless of whether or not they were successful.
+More information on the Synchronous Firefly Lottery will be released by April 30,2021.
+In past years, all applicants will receive a notice, regardless of whether or not they were successful.
 The synchronous firefly lottery winner is required to be present in the vehicle with a current photo identification.
 The pass is non-transferrable and the vehicle will not be permitted to enter without the lottery winner present.
 Only one application per household is allowed.

 Due to the popularity of this incredible event, since 2006 a shuttle service has been in place to help move visitors into and out of Elkmont.
 Visitors who are successful in the lottery will receive a parking pass to park at the Sugarlands Visitor Center.
 They will then by shuttled by trolley to the viewing area in Elkmont.